dnolan1993/machinery_world_/README.md

 <br>

 ## Deployment
-This site is hosted by GitHub pages, deployed directly to the master branch.
+This site is hosted by GitHub Pages and deployed directly to the master branch.
 The deployed site will update if after new commits are made, they are pushed to GitHub pages using the "git push" command in the terminal.
-The Homepage is named index.html to ensure it deploys correctly through GitHib pages.
+The Homepage is named index.html to ensure it deploys correctly through GitHub pages.

 To deploy the site to GitHub pages I took the following steps:
 <ol>